sg-s/xolotl/docs/reference/matlab/xolotl-head.md

+# The xolotl class

+This document describes the "xolotl" class.
+This is a MATLAB class and the primary way you will interact with your simulations.

+## Properties

 Every xolotl object has the following properties listen in this document.
 To access a property, use dot notation, i.e.:

 ```matlab